The Gothic Rainbow: Beginning Volume of the Vampire Noctuaries

 The images were all shot around Los Angeles at various locations including a public park, a private residence and a parking garage.
 Unlike previous publications of my work, these images featured minimal digital manipulation and were very straightforward fashion shots.

-The Skateboarder's Journal - Lives on Board
+The Skateboarder's Journal

 The short story Origins was my second to be published in an anthology, entitled The Skateboarder's Journal - Lives on Board.

 Compiled by Jack Smith with an introduction by Stacy Peralta, the stories are real-life experiences of skateboarders from all over the world.
 The concept behind the 325-page project was to create a history of skateboarding from the point of view of average people, instead of professional skaters or the skateboarding industry.

 The story I wrote was based upon my first experiences with skating and what aspects of skateboarding had the most profound influence upon me.